Skip to Main Content

 Whatever form your data takes, it is important to understand that proper handling will improve your impact and strengthen the validity of your research results.

-Since 2015, the acronym FAIR has been used to describe qualities that research data can have which maximises use and reuse.
+Since 2016, the acronym FAIR has been used to describe qualities for research data that maximise its use and reuse.
 Notre Dame's Policy: Research Data Management acknowledges and endorses these principles.

 This acronym stands for:

-F - Findable: Data can be more findable by: properly describing what the data is; putting it in a permanent and easily searchable place; and making it easy for humans and computers to search for it.
+F - Findable: Data can be more findable by: properly describing what the data is; putting it in a permanent and easily searchable place; and making it easy for humans and computers to search for it, such as assigning a persistant identifier (such as a DOI) and rich metadata based on standards.

-I - Interoperable: Data can be more interoperable by: storing and providing the data in widely-used and accessible file formats; describing the data using standard terms (vocabularies) that are relevant and widely known; and describing if it relates to other data and what exactly that relationship is.
+I - Interoperable: Data can be more interoperable by: storing and providing the data in widely-used and accessible file formats, and describing it using standard terms (vocabularies) that are relevant and widely known; referencing and describing relationships to other data, metadata, and information through identifiers; and striving toward machine-readability.

-R - Reusable: Data can be more reusable by: making it clear how the data was collected or if there are validity concerns; making any conditions of reuse clear in license readable to humans and machines; and meeting the standards used within the relevant research community.
+R - Reusable: Data can be more reusable by: providing provenance information detailing how the data was formed; making any conditions of reuse clear in licenses readable to humans and machines; and using the relevant discipline-specific community for the data and metadata to give is rich contextual information that facilitates re-use.

 If your research involves handling, managing or analysing Indigenous data then you should consider applying the CARE principles for Indigenous Data Governance.